-These cut paper ornaments are made with an array of cute papers from JOANN and cut on the Cricut Maker or other electronic cutting machine!
+These cut paper ornaments are made with an array of cute papers and cut on the Cricut Maker or other electronic cutting machine!
 Get the free SVG cut files and learn how to assemble these beautiful 3D paper ornaments.

 This is the first time in a long time when I’ve been truly ready for the holidays.
 My boys are finally old enough that the Christmas season will mean something to them, and I’m so excited to see all it through their joyful eyes.
 We saw the first house on our block decorated with lights a few nights ago, and they were totally beside themselves, shouting “Light!
 Kees-mas light!”
 I can’t wait to see what happens when the entire neighborhood is alight in red and green!